oddsqrl/randolf/Game-Design/Technical Design.md

 Handles the player physics.

 **GameManager  : MonoBehaviour**:
 Is an instance (can go between scenes)
 Keeps track of gamestate.
 Has the play score.
 Calls the scene switching and is a script between other scripts.
 Runs the gameloop.

 **UIScript : MonoBehaviour**:
 Has UI functionalities, such as quit, setting values.
 Calls SceneManager.

 **SceneManager : MonoBehaviour**:
 Manages scene loading screen + switching.

 **GameData : ScriptableObject**:
-Contains the game settings
+Contains the game settings.
-Keeps track of the game time logic
+Keeps track of the game time logic.

 ## Game-optimisation
 If the game has trouble performing on the expected system requirements we must look at these things and possibly optimise them.
-- **Culling and Occlusion** - Not loading objects outside of the camera view
+- **Culling and Occlusion** - Not loading objects outside of the camera view.
 - **Level of Detail (LOD)**  - Changing models to lower quality the further away the player is.
-- **Clipping** - Cut parts of objects that are not in the FOV of the player
+- **Clipping** - Cut parts of objects that are not in the FOV of the player.
 <br>

 ## Game-flowchart:
 If there is a split and one of the arrows is grey:
 The light gray arrow takes priority, the other arrow would be a could have, but is not a must have for the wanted experience.

 On level load:
 ![Game loop](./Assets/gameloop.png)